 Before moving from the Faroe Islands, there are several formalities and arrangements that you need to deal with.

-When moving abroad for less than six months, the registered address in the Faroe Islands can be retained unless you rent out your house or flat.
+When moving abroad for less than six months, the registered address in the Faroe Islands can be retained unless you sublet or hire out out your residence while you are gone.